 Data: (1) Did, (2) flag Severity: Warning

 Log: LOG_MBOX verbose

-Action: This message indicates: (1) Kernel virtual memory is depleted.
-Check that the system meets minimum RAM requirements for the adapter.
-Try closing other applications to free some memory.
-(2) A possible driver buffer management issue.
+Action: This message indicates one of these two issues: (1) Kernel virtual memory is depleted.
+Check that the system meets minimum management issue.
 If this issue persists, report the error to Broadcom Technical Support.